brevityinmotion/goodfaith/README.md

 * goodfaith can be imported into an existing project or utilized as a standalone bash script.
 * goodfaith can be chained into bug bounty one-liners to maintain scope throughout a workflow.
 * goodfaith removes explicitly out-of-scope targets from a workflow.
+* goodfaith can take URLs as input and output a unique list of full URLs, base URLs, or domains.

 ### Installation